Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

 [View the live project here.](https://flask-school-mgt-project.herokuapp.com/)

-This is an Event Management Website for friends/families to share events.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for people working on desktop, labtop or mobile.
+This is a School Meetings Management Website for all school staff to share work meetings and information.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for all staff working on desktop, labtop or mobile.

 ** Site set up as a School Management Site